Meggin/Basic-Portfolio/README.md

 Stay tuned, as I hopefully learn to write better CSS!

+## About design decisions

+This template is based on an assignment in the [Berkeley Coding Bootcamp]().
+One of the design requirements was to maximize the size of the site at 960px.

+I made a design decision to increase that size to 1200px, to give the boxes in the pages more visual space.
+(These boxes also had size requirements, so either they would get smaller, or the rest of the page bigger.)
+Hope this is OK.

 ## Some useful resources

 Here's a list of some useful resources that helped me create this template: